raganwald/braythwayt.com/_posts/2013-06-18-nordic-ruby.md

 Was it the robes?
 Or the tranquil setting?
 Or was it the deeply provocative ideas from people like Katrina Owen and  Chad Fowler?
 Or was it the generous half-hour breaks between talks that encouraged conversation between attendees rather than an asymmetrical Q&A with the speakers?

 I think it was a number of things working together in harmony.
 And therein lies, for me, a deep lesson about people.
 The way in which we design conferences, companies, clubs, nations, neighbourhoods, families, everything...
 It matters.
-Designing, curating, leading, whatever you call it, making intentional choices about how we interact matters.
+Designing, curating, leading, whatever you call it, making intentional choices about how we interact is important.

 [![Sanodr and Katrina](/assets/images/sandor-and-katrina.jpg)](http://www.flickr.com/photos/elabsse/9023807307/)